Apple study highlights limitations of LLMs

 A systemic review published earlier this week in JAMA Network examined how healthcare applications of LLMs were being evaluated.

-Results of the review suggested that current LLM evaluation in healthcare was "fragmented and insufficient and that evaluations need to use real patient data, quantify biases, cover a wider range of tasks and specialties and report standardized performance metrics to enable broader implementation."
+Results of the review suggested current LLM evaluation in healthcare is "fragmented and insufficient and that evaluations need to use real patient data, quantify biases, cover a wider range of tasks and specialties and report standardized performance metrics to enable broader implementation."

 Share